-The members of our Corporate Governance and Nominating Committee are Dr. McKearn, Dr. Ladd and Messrs.
+The members of our Corporate Governance and Nominating Committee are Dr. Ladd and Messrs.
 James and Janney.
-Dr. McKearn is the chair of our Corporate Governance and Nominating Committee.
-As Dr. McKearn's term as director will expire effective upon the commencement of the 2023 Annual Meeting, he will no longer serve as chair of the Corporate Governance and Nominating Committee following the 2023 Annual Meeting.
-Following the departure of Dr. McKearn, Steven James will become the chair of our Corporate Governance and Nominating Committee.
-Our Corporate Governance and Nominating Committee our Corporate Governance and Nominating Committee.
+Mr. James is the chair of our Corporate Governance and Nominating Committee.
+As Mr. Janney's term as director will expire effective upon the commencement of the 2024 Annual Meeting, he will no longer serve on the Corporate Governance and Nominating Committee following the 2024 Annual Meeting.
+Our Corporate Governance and Nominating Committee oversees and assists our Board in reviewing and recommending nominees for election as directors.
 Specifically, the Corporate Governance and Nominating Committee:

-- identifies, evaluates and makes recommendations to our Board regarding nominees for election to our Board and its committees; - considers and makes recommendations to our Board regarding the composition of our Board and its committees; - reviews developments in corporate governance practices; - evaluates the adequacy of our corporate governance practices and reporting; and - evaluates the performance of our Board and of individual directors.
+- identifies, evaluates and makes recommendations to our Board regarding nominees for election to our Board and its committees; - considers and makes recommendations to our Board regarding the composition of our Board and its committees; - reviews developments in corporate governance practices; - monitors compliance with our Code of Business Conduct and Ethics, including with respect to actual and potential conflicts of interest of Board members and officers;

+- oversees and evaluates the adequacy of our corporate governance practices and reporting; and - evaluates the performance of our Board and of individual directors.

-Our Corporate Governance and Nominating Committee operates under a written charter which satisfies the applicable rules of the SEC and the listing standards of NASDAQ.
+Our Corporate Governance and Nominating Committee operates under a written charter which satisfies the applicable rules of the SEC and the listing standards of Nasdaq.
 A copy of the charter of our Corporate Governance and Nominating Committee is available on our website at http://investor.allakos.com/investor-relations in the "Corporate Governance" section of our Investors webpage.
-During 2022, our Corporate Governance and Nominating Committee held four meetings.
-The Board has determined that each of Dr. McKearn, Dr. Ladd and Messrs.
-James and Janney qualify as independent directors under the NASDAQ corporate governance standards.
+During 2023, our Corporate Governance and Nominating Committee held no meetings and only acted by unanimous written consent.
+The Board has determined that each of Dr. Ladd and Messrs.
+James and Janney qualify as independent directors under the Nasdaq corporate governance standards.